BIKEPACKING KYRGYZSTAN

 • Damaged Bridge: A bridge in the Isfayramsy Gorge was destroyed by a landslide in March 2024.
 To bypass this section, take the higher trail on the right slope.
 The slope is steep, and the trail is narrow, so proceed with caution and care.

 Most segments of the route are well-documented by other cyclists.
 Google Maps, Komoot, and RWGPS list numerous camping locations.
 Here, I will only highlight my own camping spots.
-Of the 16 nights I spent on the journey, four were indoors, and two were in yurts on the jailoo (summer pasture).
+Of the 16 nights I spent on the journey, four were indoors, and two were in yurts on the jailoo (summer pasture), while the rest of nights were wild camping.

 During three of my tent camping nights, I faced hordes of mosquitoes: